Toolbox

 What to consider when you are looking for a suitable method:

-• most important: the alignment with learning objectives and teaching activities; what kind of evidence(s) will prove the achievement of the learning objectives;
+- Most important is the alignment with learning objectives and teaching activities.
+What kind of evidence(s) will prove the achievement of the learning objectives?

-• does it comply with the programme's assessment policy and vision;
+- Does your choice comply with the programme's assessment policy and vision?

-• does it suits your experience or you have ways to learn about the method or get assistance
+- Does the assessment method suit your experience or do you have ways to learn about the method or get assistance?

-• practical and efficient, is it do-able (workload for students as well as teachers and others involved)
+- Is it practical and efficient?
+Is it doable (workload for students as well as teachers and others involved)?

-Advise: If you teach a substantial education unit, use different types of assessment methods.
-This way you get a broader picture of the capabilities of the students; this will suit different kinds of learning styles and capabilities or it can overcome difficulties some students may have with specific assessment methods; this will probably be more motivating for students.
+Advise: In general, if you teach a substantial education unit, it is recommended to use different types of assessment methods.
+This way you get a broader picture of the capabilities of the students; it will suit different kinds of learning styles and capabilities and it might be more motivating for students.
+But whether this is doable and efficient, can be an important consideration and might limited the options.

 What kind of assessment methods are possible?

-There might be a lot of possibilities to suit your learning objectives and course content.
-The Centre for Teaching Excellence, University of Waterloo, provides a nice overview of all kinds of assessment methods: Types of assignments and tests
+Several possibilities might be suitable for assessing your learning objectives.
+The Centre for Teaching Excellence, University of Waterloo, provides a nice overview of all kinds of assessment methods: Types of assignments and tests.

-How to create an assessment sceme for your course
+How to create an assessment scheme for your course

-You can use different kind of formats.
-Below is an example of a format for a course (or education unit within a module) and further below an example of how an assessment scheme for a module might look like.
+You can use different kinds of formats.
+Below is an example of a format for a course (or education unit within a module) and further below is an example of how an assessment scheme for a module might look like. - Assessment specification table

 An assessment specification table as blueprint for your assessment